k-farruh/k-farruh.github.io/_portfolio/l_cube.md

   preview_only: true
   width: "300"
   path: /images/portfolio/l_cube_logo.png
-summary: Implemented a solution at L-Cube LLC to optimize the performance of their departmental network, enhancing communication efficiency and reliability.
+excerpt: Implemented a solution at L-Cube LLC to optimize the performance of their departmental network, enhancing communication efficiency and reliability.
 ---

 ![L-Cube LLC](../../images/portfolio/l_cube_logo.png)